£100 off for Christmas: Bose Soundlink Max Portable Speaker review

 Want to dive deeper into how we test audio products?
 Visit our dedicated page detailing how we go about performing our audio reviews.

 Chris Duffillis a Senior Tech Writer and Reviewer for What's The Best.
-His background includes writing, editorial, marketing, design, video production and photography.
+An expert deal hunter, his background includes writing, editorial, marketing, design, video production and photography.

 He specialises in home entertainment and audiovisual tech, including speakers, amplifiers, turntables, streaming media players, and TVs.
 He is also one of our resident experts in computing (PCs, tablets, smartphones, smartwatches), DSLR photography and all kinds of digital cameras.
 He also writes about retro gaming, game consoles and various electronic gadgets.
 If it plugs in, lights up or makes a noise, he’ll write about it.